plankp/OKM/README.md

 The assembly code uses an ABI similar to System V AMD64.

-The following is tested on Mac OS with clang compiler:
+The following is tested on Mac OS with clang and on Debian linux with gcc:

 If you add the appropriate `global` directives in the output assembly, you can call them from C. *Structs require extra care (see below)*